yobeey/Final-project/README.md

 ### Difficulty Display

 - **Difficulty Label**: Shows route difficulty (Easy, Intermediate, Hard, Very Hard) with numeric score
-- **Flow Indicator**: Displays "✅ Good Flow" if the route has smooth left/right alternation and upward progression (score ≥ 70%)
+- **Flow Indicator**: Displays "Good Flow" if the route has smooth left/right alternation and upward progression (score ≥ 70%)

 ### Tooltips

 Hover over any slider or checkbox to see detailed explanations of what each parameter does.

-## 🔧 How Route Generation Works
+##  How Route Generation Works

 The route generation follows a rule-based algorithm that mimics real route-setting principles: